Sliding into bed and having a nice plump duvet gently fall down around you.

 It has the all the right soft fluffy feeling you get from down and it even cuddles you in the same as a down duvet does.
 It doesn’t have the same weight but it still sinks down around you so you can sleep comfortably without overheating or feeling suffocated.

 The cover on the outside is 100% bamboo fibres making it luxuriously soft while the filling on the inside is 50% bamboo and 50% Nano Microfibre.
-All that bamboo means it’s antibacterial resisting all mould fungi mildew and dust mites (which as an asthmatic I love).
+All that bamboo means it’s anti-allergy and hypoallergenic resisting all mould fungi mildew and dust mites (which as an asthmatic I love).

 The bamboo also provides some temperature regulation so the 10.5 tog feels warmer in winter and colder in summer, I still throw an extra blanket on it when the temperature gets really low but I’m in the north of Scotland which I’d sometimes swear is actually located at the North Pole.